yux20000304/yux20000304/README.md

 - 🌱 I am a first year Phd student at University of California, Santa Cruz.
 - 👀 I am doing some research about memory systems.
-- 📫 How to reach me: yyang460@ucsc.edu
+- 📫 How to reach me: yuxinyang@ucsc.edu
 - ⚡ Fun fact: I love badminton and Clash Royale.

 ## GitHub Stats